-4.5.1.4 The meeting procedure shall be similar to the SLSS Council Election Meeting
+4.5.1.4 Voting shall be as determined by the Chairman or by secret ballot if requested by any voting member present.

+4.5.2 APPOINTMENT OF SUPPORT OPERATIONS COORDINATORS

+4.5.2.1 The Board of Management will call for expressions of interest from appropriately qualified members, for the four Support Operations Coordinator positions, referred to in by-laws 4.4.6, 4.4.7, 4.4.8 and 4.4.9.
+The Board of Management will consider recommendations from the Director of Lifesaving and Education and the Support Operations Manager and shall appoint one candidate for each position.
+Those appointments will be considered for endorsement at the Branch Council Election meeting.

+4.5.3 APPOINTMENT OF LSEC MANAGERS

+4.5.3.1 The Board of Management will call for expressions of interest from appropriately qualified members, for the three LSEC Manager positions, referred to in by-laws 4.4.2, 4.4.3 and 4.4.4.
+The Board of Management will consider recommendations from the Director of Lifesaving and Education and appoint one candidate for each position.
+Those appointments will be considered for endorsement at the Branch Council Election meeting.

+4.5.4 DIRECTOR OF LIFESAVING AND EDUCATION

+4.5.4.1 The Director of Lifesaving and Education will be elected at the Branch Council Election meeting from nominations received from appropriately qualified members.

+4.5.6 LSEC EXECUTIVE OFFICERS

+4.5.6.1 The LSEC Executive will consist of the Director of Lifesaving and Education, the Lifesaving Manager, the Education Manager and the Support Operations Manager.

+4.5.6.2 The LSEC Executive shall meet the position descriptions contained herein and ensure compliance and alignments with SLSS Branch Strategic Plan.

+4.5.6.3 The LSEC Executive shall meet as required to decide on matters of urgency between formal LSEC Committee meetings.

+4.5.6.4 All minutes and decisions shall be ratified by the LSEC Committee.

+4.5.6.5 A quorum shall be three members of the LSEC Executive

 4.6 GENERAL

-4.6.1 The LSEC Management Committee shall have the authority to co-opt the services of other persons including officers, chairmen of Committees or Sub-Committees to provide advice and/or assistance on specific matters from time to time.
+4.6.1 The LSEC shall have the authority to co-opt the services of other persons including officers, chairmen of Committees or Sub-Committees to provide advice and/or assistance on specific matters from time to time.

-4.6.2 Visitors and/or observers may attend meetings of the LSEC Management Committee by prior agreement of the Director of Lifesaving and Education.
+4.6.2 Visitors and/or observers may attend meetings of the LSEC by prior agreement of the Director of Lifesaving and Education.

-4.6.3 In the event of the absence of the Director of Lifesaving and Education, the meeting shall be chaired by the Deputy Director of Lifesaving and Education.
-In the event that both the Director and Deputy Director are both absent, the meeting shall appoint one of its members to act during such absence.
+4.6.3 In the event of the absence of the Director of Lifesaving and Education, the Board of Management shall appoint one of Executive to act during such absence.

+4.6.4 Additional positions may be appointed to the LSEC by the LSEC.
+However, they shall not be entitled to a vote on any matter

-4.7 MEETINGS OF THE LSEC MANAGEMENT COMMITTEE
+4.7 MEETINGS OF THE LSEC COMMITTEE

-4.7.1 LSEC Management Committee meetings shall be held monthly; or
+4.7.1 LSEC meetings shall be held monthly; or

 4.7.2 As directed by the SLSS Council or SLSS BOM.

-4.7.3 Lifesaving and Education Management meetings may be face to face or by other means of telecommunications.
+4.7.3 Meetings may be face to face or by other means of telecommunications.

 4.8 QUORUM

-4.8.1 The quorum for any LSEC Management Committee meeting shall be at least six (6) members entitled to vote.
+4.8.1 The quorum for any LSEC meeting shall be at least five (6) members, who are entitled to vote.

 4.9 VOTING

-4.9.1 All listed members as provided for in By-Law 4.4, including the LSEC Chairman, shall be entitled to one (1) vote only on any resolution at all meetings of the LSEC Management Committee at which they are present in person or by alternate.
+4.9.1 All listed members as provided for in By-Law 4.4, including the LSEC Chairman, shall be entitled to one (1) vote only on any resolution at all meetings of the LSEC at which they are present in person or by alternate.
 In the case of a tied ballot, the LSEC Chairman has a further casting vote.

 4.10 MINUTES